FroeMic/TUM-IN-POM/3-questions/quiz-questions.md

 **Question:** Estimate how many large IT-projects \(those with initial price tags exceeding $15 million\) go so badly that they can threaten the very existence of the company?

--> No correct answer given.
+-&gt; No correct answer given.
 I think it was 6%.

 **Question:** Communication is crucial.
 How can it be leveraged to reduce challenges specific for global projects?
     a.
 Hold isolated team meetings only